garrandall/popular-music-data/tracks/better-khalid.md

 Now, left, right, left, right
 Take it back, bring it side to side
 Like that, like that, ayy
-Ooh, now, left, right, left, right
+Oh, now, left, right, left, right
 Take it back, bring it side to side
 Like